AIGCEra/.github/profile/README.md

 # The Web Strategy of Web Runtime allows us <br>to build a Larger Web DOM <br>around the Peripheral Space of Window Nucleus

 **Every window nucleus can be comparable to the galactic nucleus of a huge galaxy, <br>and the world around it has an infinite level of hierarchy.
-Let's take WinForms and Excel as <br>examples to take a look at the dynamic world around the window nucleus, which <br>is a web driven world that developers have never touched.
+Let's take WinForms as <br>examples to take a look at the dynamic world around the window nucleus, which <br>is a web driven world that developers have never touched.
 Once we regard the window <br>nucleus as a galactic nucleus, then every desktop software structure will show a <br>cosmic structure similar to that observed today......**

 <div align=center id="ChildWndGene2"><img src="https://user-images.githubusercontent.com/26355688/179511606-32ec35a9-9835-4698-a243-e87476a5e165.jpg" width="80%"/><br>